-Enrollment must be completed within thirty (30) days after the employment class change.
+A Life Insurance Application/Cancellation/Refusal (ET-2304) form should be provided to all eligible employees and completed applications must be received by the employer within 30 days after the employment class change.
+The "Date received from employee" field on the Life Insurance Application/Cancellation/Refusal (ET-2304) form must be completed by the employer within thirty (30) days after the employment class change.
 If this field is incomplete, the date that ETF receives the completed application will be used as the date received by employer.

-The coverage effective date is the first (1st) of the month on or after the date that the employee submits the enrollment election.
-Coverage will not be effective until after the enrollment is complete.
-The employee's coverage effective date will be the point of reference for paying claims.
-The new coverage effective date cannot be earlier than the date of employment class change.
+The coverage effective date is the first (1st) of the month following thirty (30) days after the date that the employee became eligible under the new employment class.
+For claims purposes, the employee's election date will be the point of reference for providing coverage and paying claims.
+Election date is the date the application is received by the employer, but not earlier than the date of the employment class change.